dettus/d11amp/mark4/software/README.txt

 - The files stored in the directory ~/.d11amp are not parsed robustly.
 If d11amp behaves weird, it is probably a good idea to erase the directory and start over again.
+- Resizing the playlist window is invisble
+- Opening the options menu destroys the keyboard handler.

 -------------------------------------------------------------------------------
 Thomas Dettbarn (dettus@dettus.net)